MediaArea/MediaArea-Website/src/BlogBundle/Posts/2017-07-26-save-the-date-for-no-time-to-wait.md

 ---
 title:  "Save the Date - No Time to Wait"
 date:   2017-07-26
-tags: presentations, no time to wait, mediaconch
+tags: Presentations, No Time to Wait, MediaConch
 ---

 # Save the Date - No Time to Wait